 What is your marital status?

 Do you want to find out if members of the audience share the same attitudes or agree or disagree with your thesis?
 You can use a Likert-type rating scale of attitudes.
-A Likert item is simply a statement which the respondent is asked to evaluate according to any kind of subjective or objective criteria; generally the level of agreement or disagreement is measured.
+A Likert item is simply a statement which the respondent is asked to evaluate according to any kind of objective criteria; generally the level of agreement or disagreement is measured.
 Often five ordered response levels are used.
 Look at the Likert Scale in the example , to see the format of the typical five-level Likert item which is:

 Finally, when interviewing remember to allow the interviewee time to respond to your question without interrupting.
 Also, leave a few brief pauses between one question and the next so the interviewee can supply additional information.
 Or, probe before moving on to the next question.
 Usually you want to prepare a list of questions in advance and move from more general to specific questions.